 Traditional Big Data Platforms Can Be Complex & Expensive to Work With

 Once your object storage requires ETL processing, analytics can feel miles away.
 Surely small or structured data sources require little or no preparation for examination.
 Primary data is happy data, but happy data is not what is exploding.
 Big data by its nature is not happy and certainly not clean, but diverse, disjoined, and disparate.
 As a result, big data cleaning and preparation takes 80% of the time to perform data analytics.

 Most likely, you’ll try to use tools like Hadoop, which represent one of the most popular analytics solutions for the enterprise.
 While this platform is popular for a reason, it has complexities and drawbacks which make it difficult to use, especially once you consider the current reevaluation Hadoop has been going through.

-CHAOSSEARCH was created to solve this Object Storage Analytics problem.
+CHAOSSEARCH was created to solve this object storage analytics problem.
 The CHAOSSEARCH service streamlines “all” phases of object storage analytics, enabling you to query your data without ever moving it or writing a line of code.
-CHAOSSEARCH turns any object storage into am Intelligent Data Lake.
+CHAOSSEARCH turns any object storage into an intelligent data lake.

 Request a Free Trial today.